 Audit Assessment level Recommendation Progress monitored through Estates Management Housekeeping Standing Orders Update 4.2 The Standing Orders should be updated to reflect the change in procedure with regards to quotes obtained by the Estates Team.
-SORB General Data Protection Regulation (GDPR) Housekeeping Deputy Data Protection Officer 4.2 The force should consider assigning the role of deputy data protection officer to an appropriate member of staff.
 SORB Seized and Found Property Housekeeping Unknown Cash amounts stored 4.1 The Property Management Team should ensure that all cash reaching the main store is counted and updated on the property management system.
 Where cash is removed, the amount removed and amount remaining should also be recorded.
-SORB

-Complaints Management Housekeeping 4.3 Decision Record A decision record should be completed to highlight the intention of the PCC with respect to the future input in complaints management.
-SORB Custody Arrangements Housekeeping 4.3 Performance Data The Force should consider if Leicestershire have addressed the gaps that were noted at other Forces.
+SORB Custody Arrangements 4.3 Performance Data The Force should consider if Leicestershire have addressed the gaps that were noted at other Forces.
 The Force should review the current performance data provided at each forum to confirm if they allow each group to meets its objectives in relation oversight and scrutiny of custody.
+SORB Payroll Housekeeping Jan 2020 4.1 Performance Analysis Management should review the reporting capabilities of iTrent to enhance the level of analysis at a more granular level.
+To ensure completion a timetable should be set for completing the outstanding action.
 SORB